AGS Blog Header

 The Story: Companies Struggle if They Wait for Talent to Come to Them

-What’s Different: Digitally Enabled Sourcing Provides a Clear Path to the Right Talent
+What’s Different: AI-Enabled Sourcing Paves a Skills-Based Path to the Right Talent

 Today, much of the TA process takes place in a digital environment, and companies cannot assume job seekers with in-demand skills will come to them.
 Instead, they have to find and connect to people through large volumes of data and various engagement channels.
-Social media, internal systems, and external data pools all represent potential talent sources.
-Manual searching can only go so far, as recruiters cannot sift through information quickly enough to uncover potential candidates.
-Technology advances can keep hiring companies ahead of the data, with automated resources spanning all facets of recruitment for any given role.
+Social media, internal systems and external data pools all represent potential talent sources.
+More organizations are deploying a skills-based method for matching the right person to the required work.
+AI tools make sorting skills and highlighting talent that can get the work done a more efficient and accurate process to uncover potential candidates.
+Technological advances can keep hiring companies ahead of their competitors through trustworthy data and automated resources spanning all facets of recruitment for any given role.

 Takeaway: Data and Analytics Tools Underpin a Must-Have Sourcing Capability

 Thanks to machine learning and other AI-driven innovations, talent acquisition technologies can cover the vast sea of data across internal systems and social media sources to reveal potential candidates.
-Treat such capabilities as must-have tools for identifying and focusing on meaningful talent choices, rather than as convenient replacements for human expertise in sourcing. .
+Treat such capabilities as must-have tools that give humans the power to identify and focus on meaningful talent choices, rather than as convenient replacements for human expertise in sourcing.

 Communication and Candidate Care

 Historically, the job seeker experience was characterized by a relationship in which the employer had the upper hand.
-With more candidates than jobs available, companies could tolerate indifferent treatment of applicants, confident that they could secure needed talent.
+With more candidates than jobs available, companies could tolerate a less personalized approach to applicants, confident that they could secure needed talent.
 Candidates often had to navigate a cumbersome application process with little way of knowing their status.
-The proverbial “black hole” in the application process was accepted as a necessary evil.
+There was very little transparency into the process, communication of expected timelines or shared insight of the company culture to determine fit.
+A more modern approach takes into account the importance of a positive candidate experience.

-Takeaway: Revisit the Candidate Journey to Address Gaps
+Takeaway: Trust and Transparency Can Lead to A Successful Candidate Journey to Address Gaps

 Where Are the Opportunities for Talent Acquisition Transformation?

 Determining a long-term recruiting strategy is complex.
 It involves many different options related to technology, processes and internal and external resources.
-So, while it is easy to get lost in the complexity, you can also rise above it.
+So, while it is easy to get lost in complexity, through in-depth analysis your recruitment process outsourcing (RPO) partner can help determine which option works for your business goals and when you need to shift to another process.

 Don’t focus entirely on one single component as the make-or-break ingredient to success.
 After all, behind the complexity is a basic process and experience for every stakeholder.
-An effective recruitment strategy is built on fundamental steps in the journey to a great hire: attract and find the right people, make the right hiring decisions and give talent a great start to their tenure once hired.
+An effective recruitment strategy is built on fundamental steps in the journey to a great hire: attract and find the right people, make the right hiring decisions and set new hires up for success with an effective onboarding process.

 Screening and Selection